aiforsocialgood/aiforsocialgood.github.io/neurips2019/source/README.md

 In the current structure, they are found in the `accepted/track1`.

-This directory contains a `pdfs` folder and files containing informations about each accepted paper.
+This directory contains `pdfs` and `posters` folder and files containing informations about each accepted paper.

-For example, `0_aisg_icml2019.txt`:
+For example, `0_aisg_neurips2019.txt`:

 ```
-title:Example
-authors:People Any, And Other, et. al
+title:
+authors:
+category:  # poster, paper
-tag:
+tag: # health, democracy, etc.
+extra: # best paper

 ```

-The pdf file can be specified or by default, is assumed to match the name of the .txt file (0_aisg_icml2019.pdf).
+The name of the pdf files in both the `pdfs` and `posters` folders need to match the name of the .txt file (0_aisg_icml2019.pdf).

 The template retrieves all the .txt files in the directory and creates a table dynamically containing the specified information.